openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

  .. image:: ../../../shared/images/NewCategory_Discussion.png
   :width: 300
-  :alt: Image of a new topic named Course Q&A in the list of discussion topics.
+  :alt: A new topic named Course Q&A in the list of discussion topics.

 .. note:: In courses that use cohorts, the course-wide discussion topics that you add are unified.
 All posts can be read and responded to by every